 I went to one of these alleged investment seminars to see how it worked.
 Sitting in the function room in a fancy hotel, I watched in amazement as a slick American dripping with gold jewellery bounded into the room and started showing how trading in options and other Contract For Difference (CFD) on the stock exchange was almost guaranteed to make us all rich as hell.
 Graphs and testimonials appeared on the screen, with glowing praise from people who allegedly became multi-millionaires through learning how to trade these devices using the methods spruiked by this slick American.

-I decided that the only way I was really going to learn about this scam was to participate, so after I received an ironclad guarantee of a refund if I returned the training material, I signed up too.
+I decided that the only way I was really going to learn about this scam was to participate, so after I received an ironclad written guarantee of a refund if I returned the training material, I signed up too.
 Then I took the stuff home and had a good look at it and discovered that in most cases, trading options and CFDs in these ways would most probably bankrupt me in very short order.
 I then did some Internet searches on the slick American spruiker and found that he was nothing more than a salesman for the company and his income derived not from his options trading, but from his job selling the dream of easy money to suckers.
+And his gold Rolex was most probably a good fake.

 Needless to say, I then went to the company's Australian headquarters and demanded a refund for this training course, which they gave most reluctantly.
 I also researched other similar free investment seminars and found that most of them worked the same way, with spruikers selling the illusion of wealth and security by claiming to have made fortunes by using the techniques in the courses, but in reality were nothing more than salesmen selling mostly worthless training courses with no guarantees of success.
 These free investment seminars are not worth attending, but if people wish to learn about stock and derivative trading, the Australian Securities and Exchange (ASX) has excellent free courses running all the time.